top of page

 – lab costs included in tuition –

-The text covers the geosphere (such as core, mantle, crust, etc.), minerals and rocks, then plate tectonics, seismic waves, earthquakes, and volcanoes.
-Students learn about fossils and how both uniformitarians and catastrophists interpret those fossils.
-The course explores the properties of water such as polarity, the ability to hydrogen bond, and heat capacity, which leads to a discussion of the hydrologic cycle and residence time, then the waves, currents, and tides in the ocean, and the ice and freshwater reservoirs on the earth.
-The atmosphere is discussed, including the composition of air, the sections of the atmosphere, temperature gradients, and pollutants, and the weather.
-The course ends with chapters on the solar system and the universe as a whole.
+The text covers the geosphere, minerals and rocks, then plate tectonics, earthquakes, and volcanoes.
+Students learn about fossils and both uniformitarian’s and catastrophist’s interpretations.
+The course explores the properties of water, the hydrologic cycle, waves, currents, and tides in the ocean, and the ice and freshwater reservoirs on the earth.
+The atmosphere and the weather are each covered.
+The course ends with chapters on the solar system and the universe.

 Required Purchases: